14gollaher/Rock-Wall/README.md

 This project was my head-first introduction into one of my favorite things today, web development.
 There are numerous things I'd do differently with this project if I was starting over, and there are numerous problems and room for refactoring within this application.
 While it's on my to-do list to refactor some of this project, it's fun to look back at something I developed only months ago and say "wow, I could have done a much better job with this."

+Below are instructions to utilize this application.
+The example urls given are www.matthewgollaher.com where I am as of time writing this, hosting the web application.
+Feel free to break this of course!
+If yuo're just perusing, you can skip to to #6 in DESKTOP ENVIRONMENT and #3 in TABLET ENVIRONMENT

 <hr/>

 The system includes two independent environments, one desktop environment and one tablet environment.
 An online